smashing-team/smashing.tools/README.md

 ## **About**

-smashing.tools is an open-source platform designed for individuals to share their developed products and UI libraries.
-The project allows contributors to open pull requests by adding new markdown files while sharing their creations.
+smashing.tools is an open-source platform that hosts tools in categories like Starter Kits, Design Kits, and UI Components.
+The platform statically showcases these products, helping developers choose the tools they'll use when starting a project.

 ## **Vision**